1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 23 July 1953 Igor Stravinsky (71) undergoes surgery for the removal of his prostate at Good Samaritan Hospital in Los Angeles.
 It is successful.

-24 July 1953 Old American Songs-Set II for voice and piano by Aaron Copland (52) is performed for the first time, in Ipswich, Massachusetts, the composer at the piano.
-See 25 May 1958.
+Old American Songs, Set II for voice and piano by Aaron Copland (52) is performed for the first time, in Ipswich, Massachusetts, the composer at the piano.
+See 25 May 1955.

 25 July 1953 Czechoslovak mechanic Vaclav Uhlik drives through the Czech-German border in a homemade armored car.
 He carries with him his wife, two children, and four others.